Table of Contents

 You need to view the requirement structure correctly and plan your undergrad study as a complete strategy from the start.
 You may have to do a lot of speculation, but even when deciding your first-year courses, you should have asked yourself what you want to do after CMU and what you plan to take in your senior year.

-As you complete each course, do think about how it has (or failed to) build toward what you want to do after CMU; has it caused you to change your mind about what you want to do after CMU.
+As you complete each course, think about how it has (or failed to) build toward what you want to do after CMU; has it caused you to change your mind about what you want to do after CMU.

 Don’t Overload!!

-Currently, you need 379 units for a BS degree in ECE (true as off Jan 1, 2020).
+Currently, you need 379 units for a BS degree in ECE (true as of Jan 1, 2020).

 Regardless of what the policy says, as far as I am concerned, if you go beyond 4 “real” courses, you are overloading, and the quality of learning suffers.
 (There is a reason you see the prefix “over” in the word “overloading”.
 It is a warning that you are operating beyond the intended range.)
-Ask yourself, are you here to learn as well as you can or as fast as you can?
+Ask yourself: are you here to learn as well as you can or as fast as you can?

 What most students do not realize is that there is typically more than a factor 2 difference (to be conservative) between the absolute performance of the best “A” student and the lowest “A” student in a course.
-Just because you got an A, you should still ask yourself, did you get as much as you can out of that course?
+Just because you got an A, you should still ask yourself: did you get as much as you can out of that course?
 If you are taking 66 units, you don’t have time to get as much as you can out of your courses.

-You might be tempted to think by overloading you are getting more “units” per dollar (of tuition) out of CMU.
+You might be tempted to think that by overloading you are getting more “units” per dollar (of tuition) out of CMU.
 Don’t confuse that with how much learning and retention you are getting for your dollars.
 Overloading is not worth it.

 Form vs Function

-The issue of overloading is a question of serving “form” vs “function”.
+The issue of overloading is a question of serving “form” vs. “function”.

 What courses to take (last updated 4/23/2019)